Royal question

-The crisis emerged from the division between Leopold and his government, led by Hubert Pierlot, during the German invasion of 1940.
+The crisis emerged from the division between Leopold and his Government, led by Prime Minister Hubert Pierlot, during the German invasion of 1940.
 Leopold, who was suspected of authoritarian sympathies, had taken command of the Belgian Army at the outbreak of war.
 Considering his constitutional position as commander-in-chief to take precedence over his civil role as head of state, he refused to leave his army and join the Belgian government in exile in France.
-Leopold's refusal to obey the government marked a constitutional crisis and, after having negotiated the surrender to the Germans on 28 May 1940, Leopold was widely condemned.
-During the subsequent German occupation, Leopold was held under house arrest in his palace where he was praised for stoically sharing the suffering of ordinary Belgians.
+Leopold's refusal to obey the Government marked a constitutional crisis and, after negotiating the surrender to the Germans on 28 May 1940, was widely condemned.
 Shortly before the Allies liberated the country in 1944, he was deported to Germany by the Nazis.

-With Belgium liberated but the king still in captivity, his brother, Prince Charles, Count of Flanders, was elected regent.
-The king was declared officially "unable to rule" in accordance with the constitution.
-With the country divided along political lines over whether the king could ever return to his functions, and with the left wing dominant politically, Leopold went into exile in Switzerland.
+With Belgium liberated but the King still in captivity, Leopold was declared officially "unable to rule" in accordance with the constitution and his brother, Prince Charles, Count of Flanders, was elected regent.
+The country was divided along political lines over whether Leopold could ever return to his functions, and with a dominantly left-wing government in Belgium, Leopold went into exile in Switzerland.
 In 1950, a national referendum was organised by a new centre-right government to decide on whether Leopold could return.
-Although the result was a victory for the Leopoldists, it produced a strong regional split between Flanders, which was broadly in favour of the king's return, and Brussels and Wallonia which generally opposed it.
+Although the result was a victory for the Leopoldists, it produced a strong regional split between Flanders, which was broadly in favour of the King's return, and Brussels and Wallonia which generally opposed it.
 Leopold's return to Belgium in July 1950 was greeted with widespread protests in Wallonia and a general strike.
 The unrest culminated in the killing of four workers by police on 30 July.
 With the situation fast deteriorating, on 1 August 1950 Leopold announced his intention to abdicate.
 After a transition period, he formally abdicated in favour of Baudouin in July 1951.

 Background

 Monarchy and the constitution

 Belgium gained its independence from the United Netherlands in 1830 and was established as a popular and constitutional monarchy under a bicameral parliamentary democracy.
 A liberal Constitution was written in 1831 which codified the responsibilities and restrictions imposed on the monarch.
-Although the King, as head of state, was prevented from acting without the approval of a government minister, he was allowed full control of military matters in his capacity as Commander-in-Chief.
+As head of state, the King's acts were not valid without the countersignature and approval of a government minister.
+However, he was vested with full control of military matters in his capacity as Commander-in-Chief.
 Which responsibility would take precedence if they became incompatible was left ambiguous and this uncertainty would lie at the heart of the royal question.

-The first king, Leopold I, accepted the terms of the Constitution but attempted to use its ambiguities to subtly increase his own powers.
+The first King, Leopold I, accepted the terms of the Constitution but attempted to use its ambiguities to subtly increase his own powers.
 This was continued by his successors, although with little real success.